winterfreddy/dino-dash/README.md

 # Dino Dash

 Dino Dash is a Javascript-based project that utilizes HTML and CSS to create a typing-based game.
 In Dino Dash, the user types the prompted words to let the dinosaur jump across the lava holes.
-Users can also enter their score into the top ten high scores which is stored into Firebase Firestore database.
+Users can also enter their score into the top ten high scores which is stored into Google Firebase Firestore database.
 Instructions are included in the game, presented on the left sidebar on start.

 You can visit the live link here: [Dino Dash](https://winterfreddy.github.io/dino-dash/)